-Many people like bringing sandwiches to work with them and they need to take them to work inside of lunch boxes or small bags.
+Many people like bringing them to work with them and they need to take them to work inside of lunch boxes or small bags.
 Often, the sandwiches will need to be cut to fit inside of a lunchbox or a bag properly.

 Is Cutting a Sandwich Truly Necessary?

 It’s also going to be easier for you to take a bite since you won’t have as hard of a time holding onto the sandwich.
-For many people, cutting sandwiches will be an important part of enjoying them.
+For many people, cutting them will be an important part of enjoying them.

 How to Avoid Squishing a Sandwich While Cutting it in Half